with-watson/watson-services-pipeline-app/FRAMEWORK.md

 ## Building the application

->For the application to run on IBM Cloud or locally, it needs to be build first.
+>For the application to run on IBM Cloud or locally, it needs to be built first.

 To do that, the Prerequisites needs to be met and install must have been executed successfully.

 From the App folder, run the command `npm run build:client-prod`.

 This will build the code into a folder called dist that will contain 1 sub-folders.
-If any error occurred, then the build wasn't successful and is probably a dependency issue or install that wasn't ran or successful.
+If any error occurred, then the build wasn't successful and is probably a dependency issue or install that wasn't run or successful.

 # Running the app on IBM Cloud